SilentChaos512/mod-template-generator/README.md

 This program goes through every file in the `template` directory and looks for text in the form of `$SOME_KEY$`, replacing it with the value in `config.json`.
 For example, anywhere a file contains `$MOD_ID$`, it is replaced by the `MOD_ID` listed in the config.
 The modified files can be found in the `output` directory (which will be created when you run the program).
 Empty directories are also copied.

+Make sure `PACKAGE` matches the `USER_NAME` and `MOD_ID` configs, otherwise the directory names will not match the packages, and imports will fail.
+The package should be in the form `something.username.modid`.

 ## Requirements

 - Python 3